bitextor/neural-document-aligner/README.md

 The input file is expected to be TSV (Tab-Separated Values) file.
 The columns which we expect are:

 1. Path to document. '-' if you do not want to provide this information.
+The documents are expected to be provided in clear text.
 2. Path to embedding of the document provided in the 1st column.
+The embeddings are expected to exist, but if you want to generate them, the provided path will be where the embeddings will be stored (check `--generate-embeddings`).
 3. URL related to the document of the 1st column (other information which is related to the document uniquely can also be provided instead of the URL). '-' if you do not want to provide this information.
 4. 'src' if the language of the document provided in the 1st column is `src-lang`. 'trg' if the language of the document provided in the 1st column is `trg-lang`.